Psicowired87/NetSymulationTools/README.md

-# NetSymulationTools
+# NetTools
-Package which simulates the dynamics of a network system.
+Package which groups different tools for network study.
+It is composed by network structure and network evolution.

 # Version
 __version__ = '0.0.0'